Canon EOS M3

 Canon EOS M3 with EVF-DC1 and ProMedia Arca-compatible plate

-The M3 was carried in my messenger bag for months and is so light I barely noticed it.
-I enjoyed using it for snaps along thne road and found it a wonderful supplement to my Canon DSLRs.
+I carried the M3 in my messenger bag for months and is so light I barely noticed it.
+I enjoyed using it for snaps along the road and found it a wonderful supplement to my Canon DSLRs.
 It's my 5th mirrorless camera and the first one I was able to take consistently sharp images with: intuitive operation, no shutter shock blur and great image quality.
 I'm not a fan of composing at arm's length so the EVF-DC1 Electronic Viewfinder is a must-have, albeit a mediocre design.
 I wrote a separate review of the EVF-DC1 here.

-Nevertheless, the M3 is a niche product, appealing mainly to EOS DSLR owners wanting a small camera for casual use.
-For serious hobbists, the M3 is not a viable DSLR replacement due to a lack of lens choices, short battery life and slow AF.
-However, if your photographic ventures don't mainly involve fast moving objects or dim light, it should prove to be an amazing little camera and a nice upgrade to a point 'n shoot or smartphone.
+Nevertheless, the M3 is a niche product, appealing mainly to EOS DSLR owners wanting a small camera with high image quality for casual use.
+The M3 is not a good DSLR replacement due to a lack of lens choices, short battery life and mediocre AF.
+However, it's a wonderful upgrade to a point 'n shoot or smartphone.
 The tilting LCD and EVF make it ideal for ground level macro and shooting small products.
-Heck, it's an excellent poor man's landscape camera.
+Put it on a tripod and it's an excellent poor man's landscape camera.

 Chinatown Mural | Honolulu | Canon EOS M3 & EF-M 22mm 2.0 STM

-If you're looking for a single camera to do everything from sports to low light, the Rebel T6s, 70D and 80D are better choices: similar image quality but sporting significantly better AF, frame rate, ergonomics and lens choices.
+If you're looking for one camera to do everything from sports to low light, the Rebel T6s, 70D and 80D are better choices: similar image quality but sporting significantly better AF (phase-detect and contrast AF), frame rate, ergonomics and lens choices.
+Plus, you can operate them in Live View mode and contrast based AF is as good or better than the M3.
 Of course they're larger than the M3.
-If small is important but you need better AF performance, the SL1 is the same weigh as the M3 and strikes a nice compromise between size and features.
+If small is important but you need faster phase-detect AF, the SL1 is the same weigh as the M3 and strikes a nice compromise between size and features.
 I loved my SL1 as a light days camera and if it gets updated to a 24MP CMOS I'll be all over it.
 However, I suspect the EOS M5 is the SL1's spiritual replacement.

 The uniqueness of the M3 is it's PowerShot sized, sports DSLR image quality and uses interchangeable lenses.
 If you're an EOS DSLR user looking for a small as possible APS-C camera for travel and kicking around town this may be the camera for you.
 It hit the spot for me.